 ***AD*** The best academic planner for students!
 Order Out of Chaos Academic planner helps track time and tasks!
 Buy 1 or more today!

-To help an ADHD College student with some direction on what to do for a particular problem, below, I listed scenarios and what a student can do to prevent them from happening in their first year.
+To help an ADHD College student with some direction on what to do for a particular problem, I listed scenarios and what a student can do to prevent them from happening in their first year.

 Problems and Solutions for College Students with ADHD